mapjohns/pdsnd_github/README.md

-### Project Started On 11/01/18

-### Github Project On Bikeshare project
+# Github Project On Bikeshare Project
+***Project Started On 11/01/18***

+### What's Included:
-### Project includes a python project that allows a user to pull data on city transportation depending on user input.
+A python project that allows a user to pull data on city transportation depending on user input.

-### Files Included: README.md, Bikeshare.py, CSV data files for 3 cities.
+### Files Included:
+README.md, Bikeshare.py, gitignore file with csv datasets

-### Credit to @rbUdacProjects for the forked repository.
+##### Credit to @rbUdacProjects for the forked repository.